tdlib/td/example/ios/README.md

 [Python Apple support](https://github.com/beeware/Python-Apple-support) has known problems with spaces in the path to the current directory, so you need to ensure that there are no spaces in the path.
 Built OpenSSL libraries should be stored in the directory `third_party/openssl/<platform>`, because the next script will rely on this location.
-* Build TDLib for iOS, watchOS, tvOS, and macOS:
+* Build TDLib for iOS, watchOS, tvOS, visionOS, and macOS:
 ```
 cd <path to TDLib sources>/example/ios
 ./build.sh